duapa/odsynth/README.md

 ### Example
 `python odsynth/entry_points/demo.py --schema-spec=./sample_schema/schema_plural.yaml --plugins-dir=./sample_user_plugins --num-samples=3`

-This example relies on the schema at [./sample_schema/schema.yaml](./sample_schema/schema.yaml) which simulates the scenario of a parent having multiple children and produces an output similar what is shown below:
+This example uses the schema at [./sample_schema/schema.yaml](./sample_schema/schema.yaml) which simulates the scenario of a parent having multiple children to produce an output similar what is shown below:

 ```json
 {